 Estimated reading time: 6 minutes

-Talking money is simply an unpopular topic for ministries.
-However, it requires a diligent approach to managing finances to sustain a vibrant church.
+Talking about money is simply an unpopular topic for ministries.
+However, sustaining a vibrant church requires a diligent approach to managing finances.

 Churches elect or assign members to serve on a Finance Committee.